nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding a remark to an internship application : `remark`

-Adds a `remark` to the selected internship application.
+Remarks, like tags, are notes that you can attach to an internship application entry.
+Unlike tags, remarks can be a lot longer, and you can use it to store relevant information.
+You can add a `remark` to the selected internship application via the `remark` command.

 <div markdown="block" class="alert alert-info">